nicholsonjon/hirameku/README.md

 3. When saving a `PersistentToken`, include the date/time, user agent, IP, and geolocation information so this can later be relayed to the user on their dashboard to decide whether they want to delete one or more tokens
 4. With the preceding as a prerequisite, provide users the ability to delete `PersistentToken`s
 5. Integrate Polly into all API interactions (currently only implemented for HttpClient--also need it for Mongo, Redis, SMTP, and queues)
-6. Add tracing support via OpenTelemetry and Jaeger (instead of logging traces via NLog)
+6. Add tracing support via OpenTelemetry and Jaeger
     - see https://devblogs.microsoft.com/dotnet/observability-asp-net-core-apps/
     - use [Activities](https://github.com/dotnet/runtime/blob/4f9ae42d861fcb4be2fcd5d3d55d5f227d30e723/src/libraries/System.Diagnostics.DiagnosticSource/src/ActivityUserGuide.md#overview) instead of CorrelationManager.ActivityId
     - correlate NLog messages using [NLog.DiagnosticSource](https://github.com/NLog/NLog.DiagnosticSource)